-In 1990, Mr. Howard was asked to provide some resources for Black Catholics in the Archdiocese of Washington, in 1990.
+In 1990, Mr. Howard was asked to provide some resources for Black Catholics in the Archdiocese of Washington.
 He first started out with a publication called “Hallelujah People, A Daily Reflection booklet on the Gospels.”
 The first publication, a greeroots production, came out in the spring time focusing on Pentecost.
 The first set of reflections was a great success.
 From there, creating a team of writers, Charlene (wife) and two dear friends (Donna Grimes and Paul Washington) the Ministry embarked on a spiritual journey of eating scroll to provide daily reflections on the gospels from a Black Catholic experience.
 Later, this ministry grew to include writers nationally.
 After 15 years of printing and publishing these booklets, life circumstances caused the ministry to stop the publications.

 Who Sponsored this Web page?